 Sec.
-82-35.
+82-36.
 Appeals from decisions by the tree preservation agency.

-(a) Appeals of a decision of the tree preservation agency hereunder in the enforcement of any terms or provisions of this article may be taken by filing within ten days after the date of the decision, on a form prescribed by the city, a written notice of appeal thereof which shall set forth concisely the decision appealed from and the reasons or grounds for the appeal.
+(a) Appeals of a decision of the tree preservation agency hereunder in the enforcement of any terms or provisions of this article may be taken by filing within 10 days after the date of the decision, on a form prescribed by the city, a written notice of appeal thereof which shall set forth concisely the decision appealed from and the reasons or grounds for the appeal.

-Appeals of a decision of the tree preservation agency related to a tree on public property may be appealed to the city manager or the city manager's designee, whose decision may be appealed within ten days to the city commission.
+Appeals of a decision of the tree preservation agency related to a tree on public property may be appealed to the city manager or the city manager's designee, whose decision may be appealed within 10 days to the city commission.
 Only an applicant denied a permit is an affected party that may file such an appeal.
 The city manager may review any decision of the tree preservation agency related to a tree on public property sua sponte and the city manager may place any related tree preservation decision on the city commission agenda.
-An appeal related to a tree on public property is not a quasi-judicial proceeding and does not prevent the city from removing a tree on public property without adjacent owner consent when warranted.
-The city retains sovereign immunity in all decisions related to trees on public property.
+An appeal related to a tree on public property is not a quasi-judicial proceeding and does not prevent the City from removing a tree on public property without adjacent owner consent when warranted.
+The City retains sovereign immunity in all decisions related to trees on public property.

-Appeals of a decision of the tree preservation agency related to a tree on private property may be appealed to the board of adjustment pursuant to section 3-604 of the zoning code, and in the case of a tree located on a historic landmark or a property in a historic district, to the historic preservation board pursuant to section 3-113 of the zoning code.
-Appeals shall be heard at the next regularly scheduled meeting of the board of adjustment or historic preservation board.
+Appeals of a decision of the tree preservation agency related to a tree on private property may be appealed to the board of adjustment pursuant to Sec.
+3-604 of the Zoning Code.
 Only the city manager or the property owner where the tree is located is an affected party that may file such an appeal.
-A tree whose trunk is located at the property line and shared between two or more properties as indicated by a survey pursuant to section 82-30(a)(1)i. may be appealed by any affected property owner.
-The board of adjustment and historic preservation board shall consider all of the following criteria:
+A tree whose trunk is located at the property line and shared between two (2) or more properties as indicated by a survey pursuant to Sec.
+82-30(a)(1)i. may be appealed by any affected property owner.
+The board of adjustment shall consider all of the following criteria:

-- (1) The natural growth of the subject specimen tree is causing clear and present damage to the structures in the area to the point that any modification to the tree may cause irreparable harm to the tree or pose greater risk to the immediate structures. - (2) The subject specimen tree poses an inordinate burden to allow reasonable development of the property in accordance to these regulations. - (3) The subject specimen tree was planted at a location that will preclude its natural healthy growth due to site constraints. - (4) The subject specimen tree poses a potential threat to the health, safety and welfare of the public. - (5) The subject specimen tree has been documented by qualified professionals such as a certified arborist as diseased and its existence will cause potential property damage during an extreme weather event. - (6) The subject specimen tree is overcrowding other trees in the area and its removal serves as a greater overall horticultural benefit. - (7) The subject specimen tree does not contribute to the aesthetic, economic and environmental integrity of the surrounding area. - (8) For historic landmarks or properties located in a historic district, the removal of the specimen tree will negatively affect the historic character established for the property or district.
+- (a) The natural growth of the subject specimen tree is causing clear and present damage to the structures in the area to the point that any modification to the tree may cause irreparable harm to the tree or pose greater risk to the immediate structures. - (b) The subject specimen tree poses an inordinate burden to allow reasonable development of the property in accordance to these regulations. - (c) The subject specimen tree was planted at a location that will preclude its natural healthy growth due to site constraints. - (d) The subject specimen tree poses a potential threat to the health, safety and welfare of the public. - (e) The subject specimen tree has been documented by qualified professionals such as a certified arborist as diseased and its existence will cause potential property damage during an extreme weather event. - (f) The subject specimen tree is overcrowding other trees in the area and its removal serves as a greater overall horticultural benefit. - (g) The subject specimen tree does not contribute to the aesthetic, economic and environmental integrity of the surrounding area.